g2-tracking

 SOC 2 Type 2 compliance is always the best information security decision.
 And in saying this, SOC 2 Type 2 can often be a tedious and time-consuming process with regards to administrative tasks and collection of tons of evidence.
 Becoming SOC 2 compliant is more like a quest than a journey for many companies.
 Sometimes making a wrong turn is inevitable, especially for startups that do not have a dedicated compliance manager or CISO.
 Therefore, automating compliance becomes a necessity, as it ensures fewer resources, effort and time.
 See the benefits of smart security compliance explained in this video.

-Who needs a SOC 2 Type 1 audit?
+Who Needs a SOC 2 Type 1 Audit?

 A SOC 2 Type 1 report can also be generated quickly after a readiness assessment.
 Moreover, an audit for this report is generally less costly since auditors require less time and evidence to review, to determine the compliance position of a service organization.